 The Future of Economics is Happening, Now!

 Although it goes by many names today – the gig economy, the peer economy, the collaborative economy, or ‘collaborative consumption’ – it all refers to the same thing, namely, the sharing economy.
 But what is the ‘sharing economy’ and how does it affect the Airbnb community and the Real Estate markets?

 The ‘Gig’ or ‘Sharing’ Economy

-Fast Company contributor Rachael Botsman states that no matter what it’s called, the sharing economy involves different realms such as: peer-to-peer lending, crowdfunding, apartment/house sharing platforms, ridesharing and carsharing, coworking, reselling and trading, knowledge and talent sharing, and niche services – which comprise a network.
+Fast Company contributor, Rachael Botsman, states that no matter what it has been called, the sharing economy involves different realms such as: peer-to-peer lending, crowdfunding, apartment/house-sharing platforms, ridesharing, and carsharing, coworking, reselling and trading, knowledge and talent sharing, and niche services – which comprise a network.

-Nonetheless, the evolving shared economy will modify the way we work, earn, and consume which will continue to usher in greater flexibility and time management at work and at home, less concern about owning valuable possessions or real estate, and businesses that are more adaptable to the ever-changing economic climate.
+Nonetheless, the evolving shared economy continues to modify the way we work, earn, and consume which has pushed us to usher in greater flexibility and time management at work and at home, be less concerned about owning valuable possessions or real estate, and run businesses that are more adaptable to the ever-changing economic climate.

 Airbnb and the Sharing Economy

-As an alternative to hotel accommodations, Aribnb offered many travellers a cheaper, higher quality stay in various cities throughout the world.
+As an alternative to hotel accommodations, Airbnb offered many travelers a cheaper, higher quality stay in various cities throughout the world.
 For a time, it was in perfect balance.
 However, many residents realized that such accommodations were making it more difficult to find affordable rental units in large cities like Toronto.

 While Airbnb and its rivals normally help hosts pay the bills, affordable housing activists have long said these platforms contribute to the country’s housing shortage and urban gentrification, especially when they’re used by big landlords offering multiple units.
-That means that apartments that would have been available for year-long leases are only available for short stints, causing the rental market to contract and overall prices to go up.
 One consequence of the sudden travel downturn could be a surge in units available for traditional rentals, which could potentially lower rental prices.
 However, experts caution it’s still too early to know how the market will shift in the long-term.

 “What we’re hearing here in L.A. is that the small mom-and-pop operators are quickly, many of them, converting their short-term rentals to longer term use,” she says.
 “It’s going to be a very helpful way to restore our housing, which has really suffered.”